Visiting a Korean fortune teller in Seoul is an interesting experience that enables you to delve a little deeper into the culture of South Korea.

 Korea is unfortunately still a country where mental illnesses go largely unrecognized and a dismissive approach is taken towards concerns of mental health.
 Visiting a psychiatrist is a big taboo here, so many Koreans like to visit fortune tellers, particularly saju readers in order to talk through their current situation with an impartial person.

 During Seollal (Lunar New Year), many Koreans will visit a fortune teller to receive their prediction for the year ahead.
-Other popular times to go are during turning points in a person’s life (I’ve just graduated – should I study more or go on to work?) and when considering marriage.
+Other popular times to go are during turning points in a person’s life.

 Types of Korean Fortune Telling

-Based on the four main components of your birth (date, year, time and place), this practice stems from ancient China and holds the belief that your destiny is not changeable, and is determined by the conditions surrounding your birth.
+Based on the four main components of your birth (date, year, time, and place), this practice stems from ancient China.
+Saju fortune telling holds the belief that your destiny is not changeable, and is determined by the conditions surrounding your birth.

-This practice is slightly less common and more difficult to find, though there are a number of face readers in both Hongdae, and the upscale Apgujeong district.
+This practice is slightly less common and more difficult to find.
+However, there are a number of face readers in Hongdae, Insadong, and the upscale Apgujeong district.
 Face readers will analyze a person’s face, much like a palmist reading a hand, and reveal the person’s fortune.

-The interesting thing about face reading is that Koreans believe that cosmetic surgery can change your fortune – so perhaps you hate your nose but it actually means that you are approachable, whereas a new nose could make people intimidated by you!
+The interesting thing about face reading is that Koreans believe that cosmetic surgery can change your fortune.
+For instance, perhaps you hate your nose but it actually means that you are approachable, whereas a new nose could make people intimidated by you!

 Visiting a Korean Fortune Teller: